 Meet the Mama Bears!

-Hillary Morgan Ferrer is the founder of Mama Bear Apologetics, a ministry birthed from many sleepless nights.
-She feels a burden for providing accessible apologetics resources for busy moms on the go.
-Hillary has her masters degree in biology from Clemson University and is currently working on a masters in apologetics from Biola University.
+Hillary Morgan Ferrer is the founder and Mama-Bear-in-Chief of Mama Bear Apologetics, She feels a burden for providing accessible apologetics resources for busy moms.
+Hillary is the coauthor and general editor for the upcoming book Mama Bear Apologetics: Empowering Your Kids to Challenge Cultural Lies, available for preorder at Amazon, Target, and Barnes and Noble.
+Hillary has her masters degree in biology from Clemson University.
 Her specialties are in scientific apologetics, critiques of the Darwinian mechanism, dealing with doubt, and identifying causes and solutions for youth leaving the church.
-She and her husband have been married for 10 years and minister together as an apologetics team in the local church.
-Hillary contributes to Mama Bear by coordinating the day-to-day efforts, outreach through Ratio Christi, writing blogs, and recording the Mama Bear Apologetics Podcast with her close friend and partner, Rebekah.
+She and her husband have been married for 12 years and minister together as an apologetics team in the local church.
+Hillary contributes to the ministry by coordinating the day-to-day efforts, editing blog submissions as well as writing her own, and recording the Mama Bear Apologetics Podcast.
 She can never sneak up on anybody because of her chronic hiccups, which you can hear occasionally on the podcast.